BelkasPro/Purgatorium-Safety-Edition/README.md

 # Purgatorium - Safety EDITION by Belka

+If you want test ```Dangerous`` Edition you can download here: github.com/ArTicZera/GDI-Worm.Win32.Purgatorium

 In this repository ```Purgatorium``` i'm make it safety:

 * For first i removed spread email